 The 2020 franchise agreement over landfill operations enhanced the financial incentives of the county for increased tippage.
 Under the 2020 agreement, Benton County receives compensation in two forms.
 The “franchise fee” given for allowing the landfill to operate starts at $2 million in 2021 and rises to $3.5 million by 2024.
 The agreement was designed to financially pressure the county to favor increased volume of disposal and the expansion of the landfill by the addition of a ”host fee” compensation model.
 The “host fee” starts at $2.87 per ton of waste in 2021 to $3.99 per ton in 2024.
 Before the county receives the “host fee”, however, the franchise fee is first subtracted from the per ton charge.
 If too little is disposed of, the county may receive no host fee and the county is rewarded if more waste goes to Coffin Butte.
 As the franchise fee goes up, the volume required to receive the host fee also goes up.
 Furthermore, the fees go up slightly If the landfill expansion is approved by 2023, and will go down slightly if the landfill expansion is not approved by 2025.
 Before the vote to sign the franchise agreement, Benton County Counsel Vance Croney stated that Republic Services maintained that its ability to pay higher fees was dependent on reducing cost or increasing capacity.
 In contrast to the image of Republic’s Services’ finances as represented by Croney, in January 2021 the company reported $2.5 Billion of Cash Flow from Operations and Over $1.2 Billion of Adjusted Free Cash Flow and returned $621 million in cash to shareholders in 2020.

-In May, 2021, Republic Services submitted an application to Benton County for a Conditional Use Permit to expand the landfill.
+In May, 2021, Republic Services submitted an application to Benton County for a CUP ( to expand the landfill.
 At the July 28, 2021 meeting, the Benton County Solid Waste Advisory Committee ‘strongly supported’ the CUP according to a memo submitted to the Planning Commission the next day.
 A search of the local papers did not reveal a public notice regarding the 2020 Franchise Agreement process nor the Republic Services CUP request that followed, but by August, members of the local community formed a coordinated effort to educate themselves and fellow Benton County residents regarding what could be a doubling of the size of the Coffin Butte Landfill.
 Letters to the editor, critical of the planned expansion began to appear in the local papers and public meetings were well-attended by folks objecting to the expansion.
 Reporting at the time also noted Croney’s financial arguments in favor of the expansion, particularly the revenue implications and possible future costs of disposal for county residents of denying the expansion request.
 These arguments engendered a Gazette Times editorial endorsing the expansion.